-Convertible Notes-On December 15, 2014, the Company issued \$172,500 of 1.75% convertible notes due December 2019 (the "2019 Notes").
-In May 2018, the Company issued \$345,000 of 1.75% convertible notes due June 2023 (the "2023 Notes").
+Convertible Notes-In 2014, the Company issued \$172,500 of 1.75% convertible notes that matured on December 15, 2019.
+In May 2018, the Company issued \$345,000 of 1.75% convertible notes due June 2023.
 Collectively the "Convertible Notes" are accounted for in accordance with ASC 470-20.
 The Company has determined that the embedded conversion options in the Convertible Notes are not required to be separately accounted for as a derivative under GAAP.
 The Company separately accounts for the liability and equity components of Convertible Notes that can be settled in cash by allocating the proceeds from issuance between the liability component and the embedded conversion option, or equity component, in accordance with accounting for convertible debt instruments that may be settled in cash (including partial cash settlement) upon conversion.
 The value of the equity component is calculated by first measuring the fair value of the liability component, using the interest rate of a similar liability that does not have a conversion feature, as of the issuance date.
 The difference between the proceeds from the convertible debt issuance and the amount measured as the liability component is recorded as the equity component with a corresponding discount recorded on the debt.
 The Company recognizes the accretion of the resulting discount using the effective interest method as part of interest expense in its consolidated statements of operations.

 Non-controlling Interest-Effective February 1, 2014, the Company formed ERS with various third parties.
 ERS offers advisory and technology enabled services to financial advisors and retirement plans.
 In exchange for a 64.5% ownership interest in ERS, the Company contributed certain assets and has agreed to fund a certain amount of the operating expenses of ERS.
-Primarily due to the issuance of units related to the contributions of FinaConnect, Inc. ("FinaConnect") and Castle Rock Innovations, Inc. and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. the Company's ownership in ERS increased to 81.5% as of December 31, 2016.
+Primarily due to the issuance of units related to the contributions of FinaConnect, Inc. and Castle Rock Innovations, Inc. and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. the Company's ownership in ERS increased to 81.5% as of December 31, 2016.
 During the year ended December 31, 2018, the Company purchased all remaining outstanding units for approximately \$6,560, which increased the Company's ownership percentage to 100% as of December 31, 2018.

-The allocation of gains and losses to the members of ERS is based on a hypothetical liquidation book value method in accordance with the ERS operating agreement.
-There were no losses for the years ended December 31, 2018, 2017 and 2016, reflected as non-controlling interest in the consolidated statements of operations related to ERS.
+The allocation of gains and losses to the members of ERS was based on a hypothetical liquidation book value method in accordance with the ERS operating agreement.
+There were no losses for the years ended December 31, 2018 and 2017 reflected as non-controlling interest in the consolidated statements of operations related to ERS.

-In March 2018, the Company purchased 4,000 units representing approximately 43% of the outstanding membership interests of a private company for cash consideration of \$1,333 and granted the Company the ability to appoint two members to the private Company's board of directors.
-The appointment of two board members gives the Company the majority of the board's voting power, therefore the Company uses the consolidation method of accounting for this investment.
+In March 2018, the Company acquired a 43% fully diluted interest in a private company for cash consideration of \$1,333.
+In connection with the acquisition, the Company was granted the ability to appoint two members to the private company's board of directors.
+The appointment of two board members gives the Company the majority of the board's voting rights.
+As a result, the Company uses the consolidation method of accounting for this investment.
 The private company was formed to enable financial advisors to provide insurance and income protection products to their clients.